Emerald Management Xtra

 The results screen will show the first five items retrieved in each category (Journals, Books, etc.).
 The items are sorted with the newest first.
 Under each category title it will say “View all [number retrieved] results."
 The green checkmark next to an item indicates Alliant has access to this item.
 Generally each available item has the option of viewing in either HTML or PDF.
 Either option should include the citation information.

 To mark items you must first click on the category tab (i.e. click on Journals tab).
-From there you can view your results and mark any items you wish to export, up to 10 unless you have created an Emerald Profile.
-Once you have checked the items, click on “Go” to add to marked list.
-Once you click on Go you will see Items have been added to your Session marked list.
+From there you can view your results and mark up to 10 items to export (more if you have created an Emerald Profile).
+Once you have checked the items, click “Go” to add to marked list.
+Once you click "Go" you will see Items have been added to your Session marked list.
 Please note: this can hold a maximum of 10 items only, and is not permanent.
 You currently have 5 items in your session marked list.
 To have larger lists that are permanent, please log in to your Emerald profile.
-To view click on “Marked Lists” link on left side of screen.
+To view, click the “Marked Lists” link on the left side of screen.

 Once you have selected items and created a marked list, or if you have selected the full article to display, you can read, e-mail, print, or save.
-If viewing a PDF document make sure you select the e-mail, print, or download icon from the PDF tool bar, not the browser toolbar.
-If the full text of an article is not available, then try requesting the item through ArticleReach (found in Databases under A).
+If viewing a PDF document, make sure you select the e-mail, print, or download icon from the PDF tool bar, not the browser toolbar.
+If the full text of an article is not available, request through Inter Library Loan.

-- Printing – If you have only marked items from a title list all that will print is the citation and abstract.
+- Printing – If you have only marked items from a title list, only the citation and abstract will be printed.
 You will not get the full text.
 You must select each item and pull up the full text before selecting “print” to get the full text.
 If viewing an HTML article, it is okay to select the browser print icon.

-- Download – The same is true for downloading a saved list.
-You will only get the citation and abstract.
-You must download each full-text item individually.
+- Download – You must download each full-text item individually.

 - Email – If you email your marked list you will get the citation and abstract and a link to the full-text.
 The link may not work since it bypasses the library authentication process.
 It is recommended that you pull up each article and email individually.